FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 5. Use in Fragrances

-In perfumery, cyclotene is utilized for its sweet, warm aroma, fitting well within gourmand and oriental fragrance families.
-It acts as a modifier and impact note, often used to add a caramelized sweetness to compositions.
-Typical concentrations range from trace amounts to 0.1% in finished products, contributing primarily to the middle notes due to its moderate volatility.
+In the fragrance industry, cyclotene is utilized for its sweet, caramel-like scent, fitting well within gourmand and oriental fragrance families.
+It acts as a modifier and impact note, often used to add warmth and sweetness to compositions.
+Typical concentration ranges in fragrances are from trace amounts up to 0.5%, depending on the desired intensity and product type.
+Cyclotene contributes primarily to the middle notes of a fragrance, offering moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts